-- Anyone whose vehicle was declared a total loss and who received a letter or email from their insurance company or adjuster limiting the number of days that their rental car would be paid for.
+Anyone whose vehicle was declared a total loss by their insurance company in the last four years and received a letter or email from their insurer or adjuster limiting the number of days that their rental car would be paid for.

-- Most auto insurance policies provide 30 days of coverage for a rental car when the insured vehicle is deemed a total loss, but attorneys working with ClassAction.org believe insurance companies may be cutting off consumers’ rental car payments too soon.
+Many auto insurance policies provide 30 days of coverage for a rental car when the insured vehicle is deemed a total loss, but attorneys working with ClassAction.org believe some insurance companies may be cutting off consumers’ rental car payments too soon.
 They’re now looking into whether these insurers violated the terms of their policies and, if so, whether class action lawsuits can be filed.

-- The attorneys are looking into all auto insurance companies, including (but not limited to) State Farm, Geico, Progressive, Allstate and USAA
+The attorneys are looking into all auto insurance companies, including (but not limited to) American Family, Allstate, Goodville, The Hartford, Nationwide, Travelers, and Liberty Mutual.

 Attorneys working with ClassAction.org are looking to hear from people whose vehicles were deemed a total loss and who received a letter or email from their insurance company or adjuster stating that a rental car would only be covered for a limited number of days.